Safeguarding and Child Protection Policy

 Transfer of safeguarding records when a pupil moves to a new setting

-This will allow the new school or college to continue supporting children who have had a social worker or have been victims of abuse and have that support in place for when the child arrives, also ensuring secure transit, and confirmation of receipt will be obtained.
+Where children leave East Wichel Primary School & Nursery the DSL will ensure their child protection/safeguarding file is transferred to the new education setting within 5 days.
+This will allow the new school to continue supporting children who have had a social worker or have been victims of abuse and have that support in place for when the child arrives, also ensuring secure transit, and confirmation of receipt will be obtained.
 This file will be transferred separately from the main pupil file.

 The DSL will ensure this file is transferred within 5 days for an in-year transfer and within 5 days of the start of a new term.